HendrikYtt/biathlon-5-of-5/README.md

 - Create private leagues with friends or join public ones
 - Watch your ranking change as races unfold
 - Predict everything from race winners to shooting penalties
-- Works great on mobile - perfect for watching races
+- Works great on both mobile and desktop
 - Clean admin interface for creating new prediction markets
 - Automatic integration with biathlon race data
 - Real-time leaderboard updates